Cascade hop: History

 Cascade is a cultivar of hops developed in the USDA breeding program at Oregon State University by Dr. Stanley Nelson Brooks and Jack Horner.
 Developed during the 1960s, it was released as an American aroma variety in 1971.
-It originated from an open seed collection in 1956, including English Fuggle, Russian Serebrianker, and an unspecified male hop variety.
+It originated from an open seed collection in 1956, including English Fuggle, Russian Serebrianka, and an unspecified male hop variety.
 In addition to appealing flavor qualities, researchers were looking for resistance to downy mildew, a threat to hop yards.
 Cascade was named after the Cascade mountain range that runs through the states of Washington, Oregon, California and the Canadian province of British Columbia.
 The hop variety was first used commercially in 1975 by the Anchor Brewing Company, which established it as a signature hop for American pale ale.
 The plant is now grown in various places around the United States; British Columbia and Alberta, Canada; Argentina; and in Tasmania; Victoria and New South Wales, Australia.